Access logs for Amazon VPC Lattice - Amazon VPC Lattice

 Access logs for Amazon VPC Lattice

-Access logs capture detailed information about your VPC Lattice services.
+Access logs capture detailed information about your VPC Lattice services and resource configurations.
 You can use these access logs to analyze traffic patterns and audit all of the services in the network.
+For VPC Lattice services, we publish VpcLatticeAccessLogs and for resource configurations, we publish VpcLatticeResourceAccessLogs which needs to be configured separately.

 Access logs are optional and are disabled by default.
 After you enable access logs, you can disable them at any time.